erickrf/nlpnet/docs/models.rst

   **Performance:** 97.25% token accuracy, 93.56% out-of-vocabulary token accuracy (evaluated on the revised `Mac-Morpho`_ test section)

 `Non-caps POS tagger <http://nilc.icmc.usp.br/nlpnet/nlpnet-pos-nocaps.zip>`_ This model is usually better to tag text where capital letters are not used consistently.
-It performs a little worse than the above model, but its accuracy is still state-of-the-art as long as non-caps models are concerned.
+It performs a little worse than the above model, but its accuracy is still state-of-the-art as far as non-caps models are concerned.

   **Performance:** 96.02% token accuracy, 88.88% out-of-vocabulary token accuracy (evaluated on the revised `Mac-Morpho`_ test section)